The rapid analysis provided by the Large

 One of many applications: Ice core inspection

-The figure on the right shows the 600 mm scan of a longitudinal cut ice core sample.The grain boundaries (dark lines)
+The figure on the right shows the 600 mm scan of a longitudinal cut ice core sample.The grain boundaries (dark lines) and pores from different time periodes can be analyzed in one scan.
+The scan takes about 6 minutes.

 A stratigraphic image that supports dating the ice cores can be obtained using the Intermediate Layer Core Scanner (ILCS).